-It seems to me that more and more we can say that the future of SEO is with the content publishers.
-By content publishers I’m not talking about people that can knock out a couple of pages a day, I’m taking about those organisations that are creating reams and reams of pages of content every day, ranging from news articles to blogs to pages, this is the future of SEO at the moment.
+It seems that more and more, we can say that the future of SEO is with the content publishers.
+I’m not talking about people who can knock out a couple of pages a day by content publishers.

 What are Content Mills